radusalagean/info-bar-compose/README.md

 Found a bug or have a suggestion?
 Please open an [issue](https://github.com/radusalagean/info-bar-compose/issues).

+## Support

+If you use this library and enjoy it, please support it by **starring** it on GitHub. 🌟

+## Further reading

+There is an [article](https://radusalagean.com/jetpack-compose-snackbar-alternative-infobar-compose-library/) available that showcases this library in a bit more detail.

 ## License
 Apache License 2.0, see the [LICENSE](LICENSE) file for details.